CHCH-DT: Channel Zero ownership (2009–present)

 On February 5, 2009, Canwest announced it would explore "strategic options".
 These included the possible sale or closure of CHCH and the company's other stations in the E! system, saying a second conventional TV network was no longer key to the long-term success of the company.
 A grassroots group which was fronted by Live @ 5:30 co-host Donna Skelly announced an intent to purchase CHCH from Canwest and return the station to its former local focus.

 In March 2009, paperwork filed with the CRTC for a one-year renewal of CHCH's licence revealed that the station was projected to lose nearly $30 million during the station's 2010 fiscal year which began on September 1, 2009—with projected revenues of just $41 million against costs of $69 million.
-John Douglas, a spokesperson for Canwest, said that CHCH and its other stations in the E! group, were money losers during the last decade, coupled with the Canadian broadcasters' dependency on American programming for profits.
+John Douglas, a spokesperson for Canwest, said that CHCH and its other stations in the E! group were money losers during the last decade, coupled with the Canadian broadcasters' dependency on American programming for profits.

 On June 30, 2009, Channel Zero announced that it would purchase CHCH and CJNT-TV in Montreal from Canwest in exchange for $12 in cash and the assumption of various station liabilities.
 The CRTC approved the sale on August 28, 2009.
-Channel Zero took control of the station's programming at 12:00 a.m.
-Eastern Time on the morning of August 31, beginning its tenure with a film from the 1980s.
+Channel Zero took control of the station's programming at midnight Eastern Time on the morning of August 31, beginning its tenure with a film from the 1980s.
 CHCH removed its affiliation from E! (which shut down at the end of the day) and adopted a new programming format.
 This consisted of local newscasts throughout the day on weekdays and movies at night (as well as all day on weekends, outside of limited newscasts, infomercials, and other select programs during the morning and evening hours).
 The channel reverted to branding itself as "CHCH".

 The first film which was broadcast in prime time that night was Rocky as a signal to the new ownership's come-from-behind spirit.
 CHCH added a modicum of additional programming during the 2009–10 season, including Let's Get It On, a mixed martial arts program; Ed the Sock's This Movie Sucks!, a movie show featuring the former MuchMusic character alongside co-host Liana Kerzner and comedian Ron Sparks; and infomercials.